RuPaul's Drag Race All Stars: Seasons 1–2 (2012–2016): Logo TV

-Season 2 (2016)

 A second season of All Stars was announced in 2015 and started shooting immediately after season 8.
 The show was to begin airing on August 25, 2016.
 Along with the season premiere's announcement, the cast of All Stars 2 were revealed.
 The cast consisted of 10 returning contestants, Adore Delano, Alaska, Alyssa Edwards, Coco Montrese, Detox, Ginger Minj, Katya, Phi Phi O'Hara, Roxxxy Andrews, and Tatianna.
 A new twist was revealed for this season changing the format of the show.
 In previous seasons, the two lowest performing queens had to "Lip Sync for their Life" to avoid elimination.
 This season has the two best-performing queens of the challenge "Lip Sync for their Legacy", with the winner of the lip sync earning $10,000 and choosing which one of the bottom queens to eliminate.
 However, on their exit, RuPaul advised the first four eliminated queens that they will have the opportunity to come back for their "revenge", with the winner gaining entry back into the competition.

 This season featured a lip-sync to the Rihanna song 'Shut Up and Drive' by Alyssa Edwards and Tatianna that has frequently been rated the number one best Drag Race lip-sync performance.
 The winner was Alaska, while Detox and Katya placed as the runners-up.

-Season 3 (2018)
+Seasons 3–5 (2018–2020): VH1

 On August 21, 2017, VH1 announced it would air a third season of the series in early 2018.
 On October 13, 2017, VH1 announced that a one-hour special, RuPaul's Drag Race All Stars Exclusive Queen RuVeal, would air on October 20, 2017, announcing the season's returning contestants.
 The contestants competing on the third season of All Stars were Aja, BenDeLaCreme, Chi Chi DeVayne, Kennedy Davenport, Milk, Morgan McMichaels, Shangela, Thorgy Thor, and Trixie Mattel.
 Season one winner BeBe Zahara Benet was announced as the surprise tenth contestant.
 On December 14, 2017, it was announced that the third season would premiere on January 25, 2018.
 A new twist on how the top queens of the season were to be chosen was revealed in the season's final episode.
 The previously eliminated queens returned in the finale and voted for the top two out of the remaining top four finalists.
 The two queens with the most votes advanced while the others were eliminated.
 The winner was Trixie Mattel; Kennedy Davenport was the runner-up.